Past years: 2003, 2007 and 2010

-The Grand Canyon Tour isn’t just about the Canyon.
+The Tour of the Canyons isn’t just about the Grand Canyon.
 The journey there and back has highlights just as unique and beautiful.
 The tour begins in Old Town Albuquerque, New Mexico.
 Albuquerque is over 303 years old so visiting Old Town is a step back in time.
 Most of the buildings here have thick adobe walls with visible tree trunks for beams in the roof.
 Thus begins a tour that visits some of the oldest civilizations in the United States.

 September is a perfect time of year for riding in New Mexico.
 The hottest summer days are past and the cold days of autumn have not arrived.
 The winds are typically from the southwest, bringing warm dry air across the region.
 Our circular route will have a balance of winds.
 The days are planned to fit into six to eight hours of cycling regardless of the weather.

 As we head west from Albuquerque we climb from the Rio Grande valley.
 The terrain quickly changes from city to the desolate landscape of rural New Mexico.
 Big grades of three to four miles roll into the distance.
 The red rock cliffs here are beautiful.
 Near the town of Mesita - Old Historic Route 66 begins a scenic 35-mile section.
 The old road leaves the noise and view of the interstate and winds around mesas and plateaus.
 Landmarks such as "Owl Rock" and "Old Laguna Pueblo" are worthwhile photo stops.
 A few miles later Route 66 splits again with an option to take the original trail that basically is a one lane road.
 This is a perfect cycling road because only a few local ranchers go this way.
 Route 66 takes us into Grants, our first hotel where Mt.
 Taylor looms to the north standing 11,000’ tall.